James Ratti: Ospreys

 Ratti rejoined the Ospreys ahead of the 2023–24 United Rugby Championship.
+In 2025, Ratti signed an extension with the Ospreys.

 International career

 Wales U20

 Ratti was named on the bench against Scotland U20 in the 2016 Six Nations Under 20s Championship, but did not make an appearance.

 Ratti was selected for Wales U20 for the 2017 Six Nations Under 20s Championship.

 Wales

 He was called up to the senior Wales squad for the 2022 Six Nations Championship.
 He was again selected for Wales for the 2022 Wales rugby union tour of South Africa, but did not earn his first cap.

 Ratti initially missed out on selection for the 2024 Wales rugby union tour of Australia, but following injuries within the team, he was added to the squad ahead of the first match against South Africa.
 Ratti made his international debut on 22 June 2024, coming off the bench in the second half.

+Ratti was selected for the 2025 Wales rugby union tour of Japan, coming off the bench in both tests.
+He was called up for the final fixture of the 2025 end-of-year rugby union internationals.